Yaseen-Zeb/BrainStack/JavaScript/js-core.md

 # Execution Context -> (Memory Allocation / Hoisting, Stack)

-An Execution Context is the environment in which JavaScript code is evaluated and executed.
+When the JavaScript engine scans a script file, it makes an environment called the Execution Context that handles the entire transformation and execution of the code.

 ## Parts of Execution Context

 Creation Phase
 Execution Phase
-Call Stack

 ### Creation Phase (Memory Allocation / Hoisting)